-- o Creating a calm and safe environment for pupils - o Establishing and maintaining clear boundaries of acceptable pupil behaviour - o Implementing the behaviour policy consistently - o Communicating the school's expectations, routines, values and standards through teaching behaviour and in every interaction with pupils - o Modelling expected behaviour and positive relationships - o Providing a personalised approach to the specific behavioural needs of particular pupils - o Considering the impact of their own behaviour on the school culture and how they can uphold school rules and expectations
+- Creating a calm and safe environment for pupils; - Establishing and maintaining clear boundaries of acceptable pupil behaviour; - Implementing the Behaviour Policy consistently and fairly; - Communicating the school's expectations, routines, values and standards through teaching behaviour and in every interaction with pupils; - Modelling expected behaviour and positive relationships; - Providing a personalised approach to the specific behavioural needs of particular pupils; - Considering the impact of their own behaviour on the school culture and how they can uphold school rules and expectations; - Recording behaviour incidents promptly; - Challenging pupils to meet the School's expectations.

-- o Recording behaviour incidents promptly - Challenging pupils to meet the school's expectations The senior leadership team (SLT) will support staff in responding to behaviour incidents.
+The Senior Leadership Teams (SLTs) will support staff as required in responding to behaviour incidents.